96boards/website/_product/mezzanine/secure96/README.md

 ---
 # Secure96 mezzanine board

 This mezzanine board is intended for security development on 96Boards and features the Infineon SLB9670, Atmel ATSHA204A, and the Atmel ATECC508A chip sets.
-With 128Kb of onboard storage, PC TPM/embedded TPM chip, and a FT230XS-R UART connector for debug, it is an ideal addition to your 96Boards tool box.
+With 128Kb of onboard storage, a PC TPM/embedded TPM chip, and a FT230XS-R UART connector for debug, it is an ideal addition to your 96Boards tool box.

 ## Buy Now